josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 We're both just observing the same truths from different points of view.

 We're both wrong.
 We're both right.

+## Style and substance

+I've spent a good while now asserting that our collective differences regarding Tailwind center around an inversion of opinion on benefits and drawbacks.
+So, I think there's value in examining some of those specifics,

 ## Forcing Tailwind is a mistake